-This new blood test can detect Alzheimer’s through a very specific mechanism: a protein called tau that accumulates in the brain.
+Other blood tests use a similar method to detect different proteins indicative of dementia.
+The test reported in JAMA this year focuses on one called tau.
 “Tau is associated with death of neurons and development of memory impairment in Alzheimer’s disease,” explains Oskar Hansson, M.D., a neurology professor at Lund University in Sweden and a principal author on the blood test study.
 Dr. Hansson explains that by identifying a specific variant of tau in the blood, researchers can see the extent to which tau is affecting the brain.
 “The test is specific for Alzheimer’s and is not elevated in other dementia disorders,” he says.

 The JAMA study recruited 1,402 participants, some as young as 25, to test them for Alzheimer’s blood biomarkers.
 Researchers found that this blood test could detect high levels of plasma P-tau217 up to 20 years before cognitive impairment symptoms may begin to appear.
 “The test is more specific than MRI and cognitive tests, which are often changed in similar ways in other dementia disorders,” Dr. Hansson says.